1. We're local.

 10. We work with your professional advisors.

-Our staff, and Foundation Board of Directors, composed of attorneys, financial planners, bankers, accountants, and administrators will assist your professional advisors in crafting the best and most appropriate philanthropic instruments to realize your charitable goals and objectives.
+Our staff, Foundation Board of Directors, and advisors (attorneys, financial planners, bankers, accountants, and administrators) will assist you and your professional advisors in crafting the best and most appropriate philanthropic instruments to realize your charitable goals & objectives.

 11. We carry a big umbrella.

 We offer technical and administrative support to nonprofits making a difference in the arts, civic affairs, education, environment, animal welfare, youth and senior programs, and health and human services.
 We help donors assist the community in widely varied ways.
-We network with community foundations across the country so that Solano County residents can participate in national crisis response.
+We network with community foundations across the county so that Solano County residents can participate in regional and national crisis response.

 12. We can help you give now, or we can wait.

 If you want to make a difference right away, you can give now.
 There are many ways to give and see the benefit of your generosity immediately.
-But, you can also plan to leave assets - such as a home or ranch, retirement fund, or life insurance policy - to the community foundation in your estate.
+But, you can also leave assets - such as appreciated stock, a home or ranch, retirement fund, or life insurance policy - to the community foundation in your estate plan.

 13. You don't have to be rich to make a difference, but it doesn't hurt.

 Many of our donors make modest gifts, with a desire to lift the lives of their fellow citizens and see change in their community.
-People of wealth and resources also choose the Solano Community Foundation as their philanthropic partner, knowing that we have the professional expertise and standing to prudently manage large funds and maximize investment returns.
-Several donors work in collaboration with their colleagues, business partners, and family members to increase their endowment contributions.
+People of wealth and resources also choose the Solano Community Foundation as their philanthropic partner, knowing that we have the professional expertise to prudently manage large funds and maximize investment returns.
+Donors may wish to work in collaboration with their colleagues, business partners, and family members to increase their endowment contributions, and some already do.

 14. We foster a culture of philanthropy.

 The Foundation's role is also to help people become donors.
-We build a culture of giving in and for the community, and foster greater giving and volunteering in our community.
+We strive to build a culture of giving in and for the community, and foster greater giving and volunteering in our community.

 15. We're a good value.